-4.1 Bath Environment
+Bath Environment

-The 7005 and 7015 baths are precision instruments which should be located in an appropriate environment.
+The bath is a precision instrument which should be located in an appropriate environment.
 The location should be free of drafts, extreme temperatures and temperature changes, dirt, etc. The surface where the bath is placed must be level.